 I want a world where people have the meta-skills to disagree without dehumanizing.
 Where we truly get to harness collective intelligence for innovation and growth and find equitable solutions to conflict because we now know to allow difference to be part of relationship.
 And ultimately, leadership tables made up of truly diverse people because systems of discrimination where entire groups of people are devalued and held back, are simply eradicated from human consciousness.

 4. What can people expect who come to these workshops?
-What is the Open Forum format and how does it complement the Deep Diversity Approach that Animal has developed?
+What is the Open Forum format and how does it complement the Deep Diversity Approach that Anima has developed?

 I am SO excited about this course.
 About the people coming across North America and Europe.
 About the faculty we have lined up.
 About this commitment of building a SWAT team that can move into zones of intense conflict and difference and facilitate relationship rather than allowing it to break.
 We can do better as people, and this offering is our contribution to making it so.